 Unlimited with the ResultSize parameter to return all log entries that match the specified criteria.

-For information about how to use the Search-AdminAuditLog cmdlet, see Search the Administrator Audit Log.
+For information about how to use the Search-AdminAuditLog cmdlet, see Search the role group changes or administrator audit logs.

 The New-AdminAuditLogSearch cmdlet searches the admin audit log just like the Search-AdminAuditLog cmdlet.
 However, instead of displaying the results of the search in the Exchange Management Shell, the New-AdminAuditLogSearch cmdlet performs the search and then sends the results to a recipient you specify via an email message.
 The results are included as an XML attachment to the email message.

 You can use the same search criteria with the New-AdminAuditLogSearch cmdlet that's used on the Search-AdminAuditLog cmdlet.
 For a list of the search criteria, see Search-AdminAuditLog cmdlet.

 After you run the New-AdminAuditLogSearch cmdlet, Exchange may take up to 15 minutes to deliver the report to the specified recipient.
 The XML file attached report can be a maximum of 10 MB.
 The XML file contains the same information described in the table in Audit log contents.
 For more information about the structure of the XML file, see Administrator audit log structure.

 Outlook Web App doesn't allow you to open XML attachments by default.
 You can either configure Exchange to allow XML attachments to be viewed using Outlook Web App, or you can use another email client, such as Microsoft Outlook, to view the attachment.
 For information about how to configure Outlook Web App to allow you to view an XML attachment, see View or configure Outlook on the web virtual directories in Exchange Server.